mslonik/Hotstrings/README.md

 - localization of GUI: [Hotstrings-Languages](https://github.com/mslonik/Hotstrings-Languages)
 - additional conversion scripts and miscellaneous other files: [Hotstrings-Tools](https://github.com/mslonik/Hotstrings-Tools)

-This project is present at [SourceForge](https://sourceforge.net/projects/hotstrings/).
+The free edition is present at [SourceForge](https://sourceforge.net/projects/hotstrings/).

 Please [buy me a coffee or support me in any other meaningful way](https://www.patreon.com/user?u=18185391).